webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 Getting the level that the VM knows it has would be done like this:

-''NOTE'' Its a convention to keep in an OpenStack project ONLY contain ONE environment level.
+'''Tip''' Its a convention to keep in an OpenStack project ONLY contain ONE environment level.
 Mixing might cause to confusion and manipulation mistakes.